 I quickly tried to recompose myself, counting my breaths and slowing them down.
 “What do you think is the problem, doc?”

 She did not answer my question directly.
 “Let’s do an ultrasound on you first.
 Pay the fee and then go to the fourth floor.”

 My mother hurried to the payment booths again, now with two short lines formed in front of each.
 She signaled that I sit down on a nearby chair to wait for her.
 I cradled my stomach and wobbled over, slumping down onto the orange bench.

 My mom rushed back to me, having paid the bill for the ultrasound, now with what seemed like a dozen more pieces of receipts and papers in hand.
 “You think you can still walk, or should I go rent a wheelchair?”

 In Chinese ERs, patients are expected to move themselves around to receive diagnostic tests.
 It would truly be a daunting challenge for those without a loved one.
 But, thankfully, my mom (as always) had my back.
-I shook my head while squeezing out a wry smile at her: “It’s OK.
+I shook my head while squeezing out a wry smile at her: “It’s okay.
 I think I can manage without being wheeled around.”

 I pushed off the chair and struggled to stand, and my mom gave me a hand.
 The pain converted to pressure, pushing upon the walls of my stomach.
 I took small and rapid breaths to avoid exacerbation.
 “You’re sure?”
 Mom looked at me with concerning eyes.
 I nodded slightly, not wanting to speak more.